UMR-CNRM/operadar/README.md

    chmod u+x Tmat
    ```

-7) You can now generate the lookup tables for different hydrometeor types and different radar band !
+5) You can now generate the lookup tables (for discrete diameters) for different hydrometeor types and different radar band !
    ```
    Tmat
    ```